midonet/puppet-midonet_openstack/README.md

 3.0.0         -> 2013.2.0          -> Havana
 4.0.0         -> 2014.1.0          -> Icehouse
 5.0.0         -> 2014.2.0          -> Juno
+8.0.0         -> 2016.04.07        -> Mitaka
 ```

 ##Module Description

-Using the stable/juno branch of the puppet-openstack modules, midonet-midonet_openstack allows
+Using the stable/mitaka branch of the puppet-openstack modules, midonet-midonet_openstack allows
-for the rapid deployment of an installation of OpenStack Juno.
+for the rapid deployment of an installation of OpenStack Mitaka.
 For the multi-node, up to four
 types of nodes are created for the deployment:

 * A controller node that hosts databases, message queues and caches, and most api services.
-* A network node that defines Metadata and DHCP services.
 * A compute node to run guest operating systems with the MidoNet agent
-* A coordination node for the nsdb (network state database) for clusterized services.
+* A nsdb node for handling topology, data flow information
+* An analytics node for insights

 You can still use the storage and tempest nodes defined in [puppetlabs-openstack](https://github.com/puppetlabs/puppetlabs-openstack/blob/master/README.md#module-description)